SM2G/sm2g.github.io/_posts/2019-03-20-components-to-shrink.md

 ---
 layout: post
 title: "Forcing ASMM component to shrink"
-categories: journal
+categories: database
-tags: [documentation,sample]
+tags: oracle database
-image:
-  feature: IMAGE.jpg
-  teaser: IMAGE-teaser.jpg
-  credit: Death to Stock Photo
-  creditlink: ""
 ---

 Here's the way to force the shared pool to shrink dynamically.
 Documentation states that ASMM can only increase shared pool, and can't shrink.